bytedance/Elkeid/README.md

 * #### [ByteDance-Agent](https://github.com/bytedance/ByteDance-HIDS/tree/main/agent)

 ## To be Continued
-* AgentSmith-Server is under development.
+* ByteDance-Server is under development.
 More Features are on the way.